vkuchinov/watersheds/README.md

 [x] D3Renderer.highlightNode(system_, id_) function
 ```
 <br>
-It seems that there are only 230 items at http://research.tigweb.org/wishes/raw.html by now
+<h5><i>It seems that there are only 230 items at http://research.tigweb.org/wishes/raw.html by now
 or script is limiting it to this number.
 Have to sort it out, because for now I need a least
-several thousands for testing.
+several thousands for testing.<i></h5>
 <br><br>
 [-] planning, [!] in progress, [x] done